 During their four weeks at GHP, students attend classes in their major six days a week (Monday through Saturday) for four hours a day and classes in their elective five days a week (Monday through Friday) for two hours a day.
-Specific class schedules for each major and elective may differ, and instructors often take their classes on field trips, modify curriculum to align with student interests, and/or hold class in other enriching locations, such as the library or outdoor classrooms.
+Specific class schedules for each major and elective may differ, and instructors often take their classes on field trips, modify curriculum to align with student interests and/or hold class in other enriching locations, such as the library or outdoor classrooms.

 Overall, both students and instructors positively assessed their course experience at GHP.
-Approximately 87% of students stated that they were intellectually or artistically challenged by their GHP classes, and 86% of students noted that GHP instructors pushed them to think more critically than they do during the school year.
-Meanwhile, 88% of instructors reported that they were satisfied with their instructional experience at GHP.
-Over 82% of instructors had more than one year of experience teaching at GHP, indicating that the GHP faculty have a commitment to the program, their major, and the students.
+Approximately 90 percent of students stated that they were intellectually or artistically challenged by their GHP classes, and 93 percent of students noted that GHP instructors pushed them to think more critically than they do during the school year.
+Meanwhile, 93 percent of instructors reported that they were satisfied with their instructional experience at GHP.
+Eighty-eight percent of instructors had more than one year of experience teaching at GHP, indicating that the GHP faculty have a commitment to the program, their major, and the students.